Kong/docs.konghq.com/app/_src/gateway/reference/nginx-directives.md

 - Entries prefixed with `nginx_admin_` will be injected into the `server` block directive handling {{site.base_gateway}}'s Admin API ports.

-See [NGINX Injected Directives section](gateway/latest/reference/configuration/#nginx-injected-directives-section) for all supported namespaces.
+See the [NGINX Injected Directives section](/gateway/latest/reference/configuration/#nginx-injected-directives-section) for all supported namespaces.

 For example, if you add the following line to your `kong.conf` file: